 One of my friends had booked us a Spa Day experience through Groupon a couple of months ago for this Sunday.
 This would be my first Groupon experience, this was meant to be my Magic Moment post of the week, sadly that wasn’t to be.
 Being a stay at home Mum with a husband who works ridiculously long hours I rarely get to treat myself with a bit of luxury.
-But my friend N had found a great deal on Groupon for a Spa Day experience, that wasn’t too far from home and we could use on a Sunday (the only day I can get Daddy P to look after Monkey).
-We booked it, there was an offer of 20% of a treatment so we went for that too – early Christmas present!
+But my friend N had found a great deal on Groupon for a Spa Day experience, that wasn’t too far from home and we could use it on a Sunday (the only day I can get Daddy P to look after my son).
+We booked it, there was an offer of 20% off treatments so we went for that too – early Christmas present!
 I put the date in my diary and have been counting down the days since July.

 Never mind, we were handed one towel each and shown the way to the changing rooms.
 No dressing gowns in sight – ok we’ll sort that out later when we want to go for our coffee and pastries that were included in the package.